ravengraus/Stream-Server/README.md

 Dependencies
 ------------
-Install the dependencies using
+Install required dependencies using
 ```
 npm install
 ```
-in the project directory.
+from the project directory.

 How to run
 ----------